Forecast details

 03:00–15:00

-How Meteum determines moon phases
+How Meteum calculates the moon phase

 The service uses the method described by Jean Meeus in his book “Astronomical Algorithms” which is based on the calculation of the Sun's illumination factor of the Moon's disk.
 This factor depends on the selenocentric distance of the Earth from the Sun (phase angle).